 I got the 2012 Research Award from the University Consortium in Geographic Information Science, and was also awarded the the Lauréat Prix International de Géographie Vautrin Lud in 2013.
 This is a strange but rather interesting prize; if you want to look at its origins then click here for the Wiki page.
 This past year (2015) I received the Founders Medal of the Royal Geographical Society for my work on cities and computer modelling.
 There is a little piece on this in The Geographical Journal and if you click here you can find out what this is all about too.

 Here is a picture of me now and if you want my CV you can download by clicking the link.
-I have a BioSketch too online and Wiki Page.
+I also refer to my Wikipedia Page below.
 I have recently written a potted biography and this gives much more detail about the things that I am interested in, the places I have lived and worked, and the questions that still drive me.